sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 	Sierra Buckley
 		- none
 	Chris Crider
+		- none

 # PWM Hybrid Synth Weekly Progress Report
 # Report date: 2024-11-21

 ## Last Week (time in hours)
 	Team Review
-		-Finalized CAD Schematic and PCB Layout
+		- Finalized CAD Schematic and PCB Layout
-		-Design Reviewed and got reviewed by Team 9 and Team 12 -Sent Finzlized PCB over to OSH Park to be fabricated.
+		- Design Reviewed and got reviewed by Team 9 and Team 12
+		- Sent Finzlized PCB over to OSH Park to be fabricated.

 	Eric Sanman
+		- Worked with the team to implement final circuit changes to the PCB (3)
+		- Export files for fabrication (.25)
+		- Order PCB!!! (.5)
 	Chuong Vo
 		- Design Reviewed Teams 9 and 12 (3)
 		- Quality check and Finalized PCB (2)